 Being adaptive to change means that a company can respond and adjust quickly and effectively to changes in the business environment.
 It involves being flexible, resilient, and proactive in anticipating and responding to new challenges and opportunities.

-A company that is adaptive to change understands that change is a natural and inevitable part of doing business, and they are prepared to adapt their strategies, operations, and culture to stay competitive and meet the evolving needs of their customers and stakeholders.
+A company that is adaptive to change understands that change is a natural and inevitable part of doing business, and they are prepared to adapt its strategies, operations, and culture to stay competitive and meet the evolving needs of its customers and stakeholders.

 To be adaptive to change, a company needs to be agile, innovative, and open to new ideas and approaches.
 They need to have a strong leadership team that is willing to make tough decisions, embrace new technologies and business models, and empower employees to experiment and take calculated risks.

 Some specific examples of how a company can be adaptive to change include:

 Embracing new technologies: Companies that are adaptive to change are willing to invest in and adopt new technologies that can improve their operations, products, and services.